Viplav-Bhure/energy-efficiency-prediction/README.md

 ### Prerequisites

-- Python 3.8 or later
+- Python 3.8 or higher
-- VS Code (or any suitable IDE)
+- VS Code (or similar IDE)
-- Git (for repository management)
+- Git (for repository setup)
-- PowerShell or compatible terminal in VS Code
+- PowerShell or any supported terminal in VS Code
-- Stable internet connection to fetch the dataset when executing the notebook
+- Reliable internet connection to download the dataset during notebook execution

 ### Setup Instructions